ferrarijh/Jonathans-Notes/README.md

 # LiveData

 ### When NOT to use LiveData in ViewModel?
 * when multiple views are not interacting each other there's no need to use LiveData.
+(UNLESS you want to recover view states on rotation)

 ### Extra
 * when updating collection of instance in adapter class with another list wrapped with LiveData container,